StarpTech/graphql-registry/docs/api.md

 ### Validate your schema

 POST - `/schema/validate` Validate schema between provided and latest schemas.
+It only verify if the schema can be composed.

 <details>
 <summary>Example Request</summary>